Sacred jazz: History

 Jazz has always incorporated aspects of African American sacred music including spirituals and hymns, which jazz musicians often performed renditions of as part of their repertoire.
 Many other jazz artists also borrowed from black gospel music.
 Before World War II, American churches, black and white, regarded jazz and blues with suspicion or outright hostility as "the devil's music".
 It was only after World War II that a few jazz musicians began to compose and perform extended works intended for religious settings or expression.

 Since the 1950s, sacred and liturgical music has been performed and recorded by many jazz composers and musicians, combining black gospel music and jazz to produce "sacred jazz", similar in religious intent, but differing in gospel's lack of extended instrumental passages, instrumental improvisation, hymn-like structure, and concern with social and political issues.
 Mahalia Jackson and Rosetta Tharpe contributed to gospel and sacred jazz along with pianist and composer Mary Lou Williams, known for her Jazz Masses in the 1950s, and Duke Ellington.
-Ellington included "Come Sunday" and "Twenty-third Psalm" in "Black, Brown and Beige", which he recorded in 1958 with Mahalia Jackson.
+Ellington included "Come Sunday" and "Twenty-third Psalm" in Black, Brown and Beige, an album he recorded in 1958 with Jackson.